dumberjs/dumber-gist/server/README.md

-# Gist Code back-end support
+# Dumber gist back-end support

 This back-end only does caching and GitHub OAuth.

-GitHub oauth server for gist-code
+GitHub oauth server for dumber-gist

 ## Running in dev mode